Symplectic cohomology rings of affine varieties in the topological limit: Low energy log PSS is an isomorphism

 \begin{lem} For $\delta_{\v}$ sufficiently small, all time-1 orbits of $H_p^{\ell}$ are those created as critical points from the manifolds $\mathcal{F}_\v$ as critical points of $h_\v$. \end{lem} \begin{proof} For sufficiently small $\delta_\v$, it follows by compactness that such orbits must be contained in some $U_{\v}'$ where $\rho_\v=1$.
 There are also no fixed points near $\rho^c_{\v,i}$ because the derivative of $\hat{h}_I$ points outwards along the strata.
 Thus, the lemma reduces to the well-known case in Morse-Bott theory as covered in e.g. \cite{KoertKwon}. \end{proof}

-We will also consider a very closely related version of Floer cohomology known as {\em local Floer cohomology}, which is defined whenever $\delta_{\v}$ above are taken sufficiently small.
+We will also consider a very closely related version of Floer cohomology known as {\em local Floer cohomology} (see e.g., \cite{McLeanlocalFloer} for a treatment most directly applicable to the setting here), which is defined whenever $\delta_{\v}$ above are taken sufficiently small.
 The abelian group underlying the complex is the same as $CF^*(X \subset M ; H_p^{\ell})$.
 However, the differential $\partial_{loc}$ counts local solutions to Floer's equation which lie in $W_\ell :=\cup_\v U_\v$.
 Let $J_t \in \mathcal{J}(M,\D)$, be a (generic) time-dependent complex structure, which we will always assume is $\omega_{\ell}$-compatible in an open neighborhood of all Hamiltonian orbits $x_0 \in \mathcal{X}(X; H_p^{\ell})$.\footnote{We do this to rely on standard gluing results in the literature on (local) Floer cohomology.
 It is likely not necessary.} For any two orbits $x_0, x_1$, let $\mathcal{M}(W_{\ell} ; x_0,x_1)$ denote the moduli space of solutions to Floer's equation \eqref{eq:FloerRinv} for the Hamiltonian $H_p^{\ell}$, modulo $\mathbb{R}$-translation, which additionally satisfies the following ``locality'' and asymptotic conditions:

 The following basic result ensures that such local Floer curves are confined i.e., stay away from the boundary of $\cup_\v U_\v$: \begin{lem} (\cite[Lemma 2.3]{McLeanlocalFloer}) For sufficiently small $\delta_{\v}$, those Floer curves contained in $\cup_\v U_\v$ are in fact contained in $\cup_\v U'_\v$. \end{lem} From here, Gromov compactness applies and the usual Floer-theoretic arguments allow us to, for small $\delta_\v$ as above, define the $|\mathfrak{o}_{x_1}|$-$|\mathfrak{o}_{x_0}|$ component of the differential as